 College Policy Number/Title:

-Solicitations, sales, and fundraising by external groups in any of HCC's facilities are strictly prohibited unless official permission is authorized by the president's team.
-Solicitation includes activities such as distributing literature, posting signs, engaging in or attempting to engage in conversation, or otherwise approaching an individual or individuals on college grounds with the purpose of petitioning, making a request regarding, endorsing, or making a plea for a product, cause, etc. The one sales exception is vendors that have already received permission to do business with appropriate college staff by the procurement office.
+Solicitations and sales by external groups in any of HCC's facilities are strictly prohibited unless official permission is authorized by the president's team.
+Solicitation includes activities such as distributing literature, posting signs, engaging in, or attempting to engage in conversation, or otherwise approaching an individual or individuals on college grounds with the purpose of petitioning, making a request regarding, endorsing, or making a plea for a product, cause, etc. Vendors that have received permission to do business with appropriate college staff by the procurement office are exempted.

-Groups or individuals may display their information and respond to inquiries and comments by interested persons, but may not actively approach or solicit HCC employees, students, or campus visitors.
+Groups or individuals may display their information and respond to inquiries and comments by interested individuals, but may not actively approach or solicit HCC employees, students, or campus visitors.
 Distribution of printed materials or the initiation of specific conversation by means of accosting individuals is prohibited.
-Furthermore, the dissemination of information shall be permitted only during the time period designated by the office of auxiliary services.
+Furthermore, the dissemination of information is permitted only during the time period designated by the office of auxiliary services.

 The college reserves the right to revoke this permission if the requesting group or individual does not comply with these provisions.
-Groups using college facilities that cause damage to college property will be held responsible for any damages incurred.
+Groups using college facilities that cause damage to college property are held responsible for any damages incurred.

 Solicitations within campus facilities by businesses as a means to recruit students for employment are allowed provided that the recruitment activity is approved through the office of auxiliary services.

-Solicitation of the following materials is specifically not authorized by the college and may subject the sponsor to criminal prosecution or civil liability:
+Solicitation using the following materials is specifically not authorized by the college and may subject the sponsor to criminal prosecution or civil liability:

-- Any advocating of violence, or words that are designed to invoke violence.
+- any advocating of violence, or words that are designed to incite violence;

-- Any noncompliance with applicable federal, state, and local laws and regulations.
+- any noncompliance with applicable federal, state, and local laws and regulations; and

-- The college reserves the right to restrict solicitation of materials if it violates other college policies or procedures.
+The college reserves the right to restrict solicitation materials that violate other college policies or procedures.